 That means all of the safety features, from lane change alerts to phone notifications on your dash, are available to you.
 And when a new safety or technology feature becomes available, you can be one of the first to take advantage.

-When your lease agreement comes to an end, you have the option to get into a new GM lease, buy the car you’ve been leasing or turn it in.
+When your lease agreement comes to an end, you have options.
+You could turn the vehicle in, however, if you decide to buy or lease a new GM vehicle or buy the vehicle you’ve been leasing, you may save money by having your disposition fee waived.

 Lease end doesn’t need to be stressful, though.
 You can always talk to your dealer about the options you have to figure out the best choice for you.
 And be sure to keep an eye out for offers.